 Jonathan W. Hinton.
-Mr. Hinton is the founder and CEO of RavenVolt, now a subsidiary of ABM Industries.
-RavenVolt designs and builds turn-key microgrid projects across the United States.
-The company focuses on solar, battery, fuel cell, diesel and natural gas microgrids at national retailers, industrials, utilities and water treatment plants.
+Mr. Hinton is an entrepreneur who has founded and held significant positions in several companies.
 Mr. Hinton holds a Bachelor of Business Administration in Accounting from Georgia State University and a Masters of Business Administration from the Massachusetts Institute of Technology.
 Mr. Hinton's entrepreneurial expertise and knowledge in accounting are among his qualifications to serve as a member of our board.